 Job Description for a Sales Development Representative (SDR)

 Your relationship with a future sales development rockstar starts with your job description.
-So you have to make sure your description is engaging, descriptive, and undeniably interesting.
+So you must ensure your description is engaging, descriptive, and undeniably attractive.

-To help you put together an amazing job description, you should leverage the abilities and experiences of your HR department.
-To help you get the ball rolling, here’s a sample SDR job description.
+To help you create a fantastic job description, you should leverage the abilities and experiences of your HR department.
+Here’s a sample SDR job description to help you get the ball rolling.

 Sample Job Description